An Online Course Exploring Mystical Poems & Songs Woven Across Spiritual Traditions

 WHAT’S INCLUDED

-7 live weekly sessions (2 hours each) on Zoom with guest teachers from diverse wisdom traditions
+6 pre-recorded modules (approx 2 hours each) with guest teachers from diverse wisdom traditions

 Audio recordings of teachers reciting, chanting or singing the pieces for personal practice